Category Archives: Family

 2) No matter whether you have a boy or girl, as long as it is a healthy baby, the surprise is amazing, mind-blowing and like nothing else I have ever experienced;

 3) I keep circling back to my favorite scene in My Blue Heaven, when Steve Martin says in his awful Italian accent, “You know, it’s dangerous for you to be here in the frozen food section.”
 The target of his charming admonishment, Shaldeen, replies, “why is that?”
 To which Steve quickly replies, “Because you could melt all this stuff.”
 Well over the course of the past four days, my daughter has melted my heart and everything else in my body over and over again.
-When the doctor first showed her to me, when her little footprints were inked onto her records and into her baby book, when her little hand first wrapped around my index finger with a tighter than expected little grip, when she first opened her little eyes and mouth, when she stretched for the first time, her first little noise…even her first cry (thought that got old pretty quickly);
+When the doctor first showed her to me, when her little footprints were inked onto her records and into her baby book, when her little hand first wrapped around my index finger with a tighter than expected little grip, when she first opened her little eyes and mouth, when she stretched for the first time, her first little noise…even her first cry (though that got old pretty quickly);

 4) Thankfully, I enjoy the color pink.
 I am no Andy Walsh, mind you.
 But pink is alright with the Floyd, and it’s alright with me too;